Gbhilton/MVCFinalProjectCode/README.md

 ### Internal Message Button

-- Added a "button" to the inbox of both the user and the admin to create messages to send internally.
+-Added a "button" to the inbox of both the user and the admin to create messages to send internally.
 Added a new class in CSS to the Site.CSS file to allow for customization of the new message button.

 ***Changed From***